Work with other League members on local issues that affect Mason County citizens.

 Each member of the study group receives a copy of the materials, and has an opportunity to analyze the facts and express an opinion as the group seeks a consensus.

+The study group relies on discussion to reach a consensus on the various questions posed in the study which is different than a majority vote.
 Results of the Study Group meetings are compiled and discussed at a League monthly meeting.
-If consensus is arrived at, that position becomes the basis for League position and action.
-This process is followed at local, state and national levels.
+The consensus answers are submitted to the national (or state) League.
+These become the basis for League positions and action on issues This process is followed at local, state and national levels.

 National Study of Privitazation